NOAA-GSL/VxIngest/ctc_to_cb/test/README.md

 - unit - tests are named like grib2_to_cb/test/test_unit_metar_model_grib.py

 Notice the ***test_int_*** and the ***test_unit*** in the names.
-Unit tests are relatively independent, do not require external test data, and run quickly.
+Unit tests are relatively independent, require minimal external test data, and run quickly.
 These tests are for testing methods or functions independantly.
-Integration tests require external data and configuration, are not independant, and may be long running.
+Integration tests require external data and configuration, are not independant, and may be very long running.
 These tests are for testing a working system, or components of a working system that are interacting.

 ## vscode